Povaz/LorenzoIlMagnifico/src/main/java/it/polimi/ingsw/pc34/README.md

 5
 You skipped your turn!
 ```
-- If you don't Pass in time, the timer expires and you will be automatically kicked out of the game:
+- If you don't Pass in time, the timer expires and you will be automatically kicked out of the game, pressing any key will take you to the Login phase.
+Here you can log in again in the same game you were before, if it isn't finished yet;
 - Use command /chat to send a message in Chat in any case, with the following pattern:
 ```bash
 /chat messagetosend